pionl/CountDownTimeAgoLabel/README.md

 * date *to set the starting date and trigger start*
 * onFinishBlock *to handle the finish of the countdown*
+* prefixText and suffixText to add custom text format, must add a space if desired

 **You can call:**